weldr/bdcs/README.md

 build an mddb and produces an image with that program.
 Dockerfile then runs that image and produces the mddb.

-The Dockerfile depends on a base image, named weld/fedora:25, which needs have been previously built.
-If it is not available it can be built from the welder-deployment repository by running `make weld-f25`.
+The Dockerfile depends on a base image, named welder/fedora:latest, which needs have been previously built.
+If it is not available it can be built from the welder-deployment repository by running `make weld-fedora`.

 The Makefile lays out the exact steps and can be used to simplify all this - just run `make importer mddb`.
 If make is unavailable, just copy the steps